How to Get to Lhasa: The Ultimate Guide to Traveling by Flight, Train, or Overland

 All Tibet trains have hard sleepers, soft sleepers, and hard seats.
 You can choose one according to your budget or need.
 The train to Tibet has all the required facilities like canteen, washrooms, wash basins, hot water, snacks, centralized oxygen system and individual oxygen supplies.

-The biggest advantage of going to Lhasa Tibet by train is getting to see all the wonderful views that you might have otherwise missed while travelling by flight.
+The biggest advantage of going to Lhasa by train is getting to see all the wonderful views that you might have otherwise missed while travelling by flight.
 The train tickets generally cost less than half of flight costs.
 But in peak seasons, during the summer holiday and in the early October, it is hard to get a Tibet train ticket and the price is much higher than usual.
 So it is suggested to book Tibet train ticket in advance.

-Get to Lhasa by Overland
+Get to Lhasa by Overland: The Adventurous Way

-Traveling to Lhasa Tibet by overland is extra adventurous and exciting for the breathtaking views you get to see at every turn.
-There are five main highways to Tibet, including Qinghai-Tibet Highway from Xining to Lhasa, Sichuan-Tibet Highway from Chengdu to Lhasa, Yunnan-Tibet Highway from Kunming to Lhasa, Xinjiang-Tibet Highway from Yecheng to Lhasa, and Sino-Nepal Friendship Highway between Lhasa and Kathmandu.
-Each highway has its own idiosyncrasies.
-Sichuan Tibet Highway, divided into the northern route and the southern route, is the most popular route with the most beautiful natural landscape.
+Traveling to Lhasa Tibet by overland is extra adventurous and exciting for the breathtaking views you can see at every turn.
+There are five main highways to Tibet, including the Qinghai-Tibet Highway from Xining to Lhasa, Sichuan-Tibet Highway from Chengdu to Lhasa, Yunnan-Tibet Highway from Kunming to Lhasa, Xinjiang-Tibet Highway from Yecheng to Lhasa, and Sino-Nepal Friendship Highway between Lhasa and Kathmandu.

-Qinghai-Tibet Highway is known for its beautiful lakes and grasslands en route like Qinghai Lake, Namtso Lake, Qiangtang Grassland, and the stunning views of northern Tibet plateau.
-Yunnan-Tibet Highway is a culturally rich route that follows the ancient Tea Horse Road.
 Xinjiang Tibet Highway is the highest and longest highway of the five, while Sino-Nepal Friendship Highway is the shortest highway which provides you with close views of mighty Everest.
-Going by overland is one of the best ways to get in touch with the local culture and have a deeply immersive experience.
+Going overland is one of the best ways to get in touch with the local culture and have a deeply immersive experience.

 Have a Question?
 Ask below or call + 86-28-81754631